raphaelcalgaro/decaleur-gtm/README.md

 ## Usage
 1. Import the Templates into GTM:
-   - Import the page_view_first.tpl and the Send to secondLayer.tpl files into your GTM container.
+   - Import the decaleur.tpl and the Send to secondLayer.tpl files into your GTM container.

 2. Create the Decaleur tag
    - Go in the tag page